jamesmosier/basicseed/README.md

 This is the info on the styles included in the `sass` folder.

+### Framework styles (_framework.scss)

+The "meat and potatoes" of the included styles are contained in the `_framework.scss` file.
+Here's a little overview...

 ## Directory Layout

     root/               --> all of the files